fedetm/fedetm/README.md

-- 👋 Hi, My name is Federico Torres, I am a Software Engineering with a certification in App Development with Swift - Certified User.
-Self-motivated enthusiasts with expertise in developing iOS applications, utilizing Server-Side Swift with Vapor and SwiftUI.
-Experienced in designing iOS healthcare applications to facilitate the delivery of professional healthcare services using Swift and UIKit.
-Strong knowledge of mobile software architecture and design patterns.
+- 👋 Hi, My name is Federico Torres, Software Engineer with a certification in App Development with Swift Certified User.
+Self-motivated enthusiasts with expertise in developing iOS applications, utilizing Swift, SwiftUI, UIKit, Firebase, and Server-Side Swift with Vapor.
+Strong knowledge of software architecture and design patterns.
 - 👀 I’m interested in Swift/iOS Development, innovation and entrepreneurship.
-- 🌱 I’m always improving my skills in Swift/iOS Development.
+- 🌱 I’m always improving my skills in iOS Development.
 - 💞️ I’m looking to collaborate on developing new apps and test them in the market.
 - 📫 How to reach me: fede11.tm@gmail.com